NickNothom/Ping-DPT/README.md

 `

 # Usage

+`ping-dpt-logger.py --device /dev/ttyUSB0`

 You must specify the serial port of your Ping device.
 The default baud rate is 115200.
 By default, it will create a log folder in your current directory and store logs there.
 You can alternatively specify a directory.

-`ping-dpt-logger.py --device /dev/ttyUSB0`
+Run `ping-dpt-logger.py` with no flags to see the options.